NixOS/nix-pills/pills/13-callpackage-design-pattern.md

 ## Next pill

 In the next pill, we will talk about the "`override`" design pattern.
 The `graphvizCore` seems straightforward.
-It starts from `graphviz.nix` and builds it without gd.
-In the next pill, we will consider another point of view: starting from `pkgs.graphviz` and disabling gd?
+It starts from `graphviz.nix` and builds it without `gd`.
+In the next pill, we will consider another point of view: starting from `pkgs.graphviz` and disabling `gd`?